AdobeDocs/campaign-classic.en/help/web/using/use-case--creating-an-email-delivery.md

 * Display the first and second names of your recipients

   To insert the first and second names of your recipients into a text field in your delivery, click your chosen text field, then place your cursor where you want to display them.
-Click the first icon in the pop-up toolbar, then click **[!UICONTROL Personalization block]** .
-Select **[!UICONTROL Greetings]** , then click **[!UICONTROL Ok]**.
+Click the first icon in the pop-up toolbar, then click **[!UICONTROL Personalization block]**.
+Select **[!UICONTROL Greetings]**, then click **[!UICONTROL OK]**.

   ![](assets/dce_personalizationblock_greetings.png)